- Basic Benefits of SEO on E-commerce

 - Ecommerce SEO is different – here are a few of the most common issues

 - The ecommerce SEO Site Audit

 Setting up an e-commerce site online is one of the best ways to consistently make money online.
 The key to its success is online traffic, and the best long-term way to ensure traffic is through ecommerce SEO.

 According to the Search Engine Journal, 93 percent of online activities start through a search.
-Here is what you can do to leverage an effective ecommerce SEO strategy for your site, and drive more targeted, organic traffic and buyers to your site:
+Here is a complete guide to ecommerce SEO on what you can do to leverage an effective e-commerce SEO strategy for your site and drive more targeted, organic search traffic and buyers to your site:

 Basic Benefits of SEO on E-commerce